thanhmiyata/luan-van-tot-nghiep/experiments/experiment3_multi_agent_crewai/README.md

    - Provides an explanation of what the SQL query does
    - Returns an error message if the query cannot be fixed

-The multi-agent approach leverages the strengths of different LLMs for different aspects of the NL2SQL process, resulting in more accurate and reliable SQL generation.
+The multi-agent approach with unified Gemini 2.0 Flash model ensures consistent performance, reduced latency, and cost-effectiveness while maintaining high accuracy in SQL generation.